 Body Mass Index (BMI)

+BMI scores are derived for measured height and weight.
 Body Mass Index (BMI) is a simple index of weight-for-height that is commonly used to classify underweight, overweight and obesity.
 It is defined as the weight in kilograms divided by the square of the height in metres (kg/m2).
-For more information, see Body Mass and Physical Measures and Appendix 4: Classification of BMI for children.
+For more information, see Body Mass and Physical Measurements and Appendix 4: Classification of BMI for children.

-Chronic obstructive pulmonary disease
+Chronic kidney disease stages